imixs/imixs-office-workflow/src/site/markdown/forms/parts-custom.md

 	</h:selectOneMenu>

-In this example choosing a new option from the select menu will refresh all other form components.
+In this example choosing a new option from the select menu will refresh all other form components on the current page.

-The customFormComponents
+### The customFormComponents

-If you just want to update the elements of the custom form you can refere to the custom forms section by the binding customFormComponents
+If you just want to update the elements within the custom form you can refer to the custom form only by the `customFormComponents`  binding:

 	<h:selectOneMenu value="#{workitem.item['myselection']}">
 			<f:selectItem itemLabel=""></f:selectItem>